Friends, Now

 Keeping an eye on it was easy enough to do at the rate it was growing.

-We got a second opinion from her Ear, Nose, Throat specialist.
+We got a second opinion from her ear, nose, and throat specialist.
 He measured the lymph node and sent his report to her cancer doctor.
-Still the appointment was not moved.
+Still, the appointment was not moved.

-We got a third opinion from the ER doctor at the very hospital that was home to the cancer center.
-The ER doctor spoke to the cancer doctor, and he told us that they had agreed to move the appointment up and to call the office Monday morning.
+We got a third opinion from the ER doctor at the very hospital that housed the cancer center.
+The ER doctor spoke to the cancer doctor, and he told us that they had agreed to move the appointment up and to call the office on Monday morning.

 Sometime over the weekend, he changed his mind.
 The appointment would not be rescheduled.